College Guide for Homeschooled Students

 Whether a student is homeschooled in a one-on-one environment, a small group setting, or on-line they should cover a similar swath of academic disciplines.
 These will likely include four years of English, a foreign language, science (chemistry, physics, biology), and math along with three years of history (American and European).

-Resources for Homeschooled Students
+College Tips for Homeschooled Students

 Given the sheer number of homeschooled students and efficacy of the various programs, it is critical to set yourself up for success in college.
 Below you will find a list of tips to help navigate the college landscape as a home-educated student.